Exploring Generative Process Reward Modeling for Semi-Structured Data: A Case Study of Table Question Answering: Introduction

 Through qualitative and quantitative analysis of verification chains, we uncover a weak correlation between step verification and answer correctness: better average step scores do not necessarily yield higher answer accuracy in TQA.
 This stems from characteristics of the problem profile, such as weak step dependence and loose causal relationships between reasoning steps.
-By bridging PRMs with TQA, our work clarifies when and why PRMs succeed or fail, and provides actionable insights for designing more robust, process-aware systems for complex, multi-step reasoning tasks.
-Code and data will be made available.\footnote{Url masked for anonymity.}
+By bridging PRMs with TQA, our work clarifies when and why PRMs succeed or fail, and provides insights for designing more robust, process-aware systems for complex multi-step reasoning tasks.
+Code is available.\footnote{\url{https://github.com/boschresearch/TQA-PRM}}